 Watch the Water at Halona Blowhole

 Halona Blowhole is quite a unique sight.
 It is kind of like a geyser, but the pressure that shoots the water into the air is caused by powerful waves!
+This is one of the best things to do with toddlers in Honolulu, because they get so excited waiting for the spurt of water in the air.
 While you are watching Halona Blowhole, you may also spot a few turtles, and, if it’s winter time, maybe even a pod of whales!

 Spot Whales in the Winter

 Speaking of spotting whales!
 If you’re in Hawaii from November to February, you may be able to catch a glimpse of a whale pod or two!
 You can either take whale watching tours to get up close, or you can get glimpses of whale spouts (and perhaps tails and fins) from the shore.
 The hike to Makapuu Lighthouse is a great place to spot them.

 Catch and Eat Your Own Fish at Lake Wilson